Is Running A Marathon Bad For You?

 Additionally, someone with a known heart condition and who has been advised against taxing their heart during longer workouts would also not be a good candidate to safely run a marathon unless otherwise cleared by their cardiologist.

-As we explore the potential risks of running a marathon and ways that running a marathon can be bad for your body, itโ€™s important to bear in mind that this doesnโ€™t necessarily mean that running itself is bad or that running a marathon is inherently bad for everyone
+As we explore the potential risks of running a marathon and ways that running a marathon can take a toll on your body, itโ€™s important to bear in mind that this doesnโ€™t necessarily mean that running itself is bad or that running a marathon is inherently bad for everyone

 A person holding their chest in pain.